 - 1. Provide a clear breakdown of costs with descriptions of the main tasks involved in each part of each phase.
 Each phase may have subprojects/tasks involved. - 2.
-Provide a clear summarization of costs that build up to the final total amounts shown in the table on page 1 of this application. - 3.
+Provide a clear summary of costs that build up to the final total amounts shown in the table on page 1 of this application. - 3.
 Describe and quantify any other funding sources being sought even if no commitment has been made by them to assist in the project. - 4.
-Describe sources of other recent funding you have received and how much your organization has spent on similar projects in the past. - Projects must be summarized fully with as complete a set of supporting information as possible.
+Describe sources of other recent funding the applicant has received and how much the applicant's organization has spent on similar projects in the past. - Summarize the project fully and provide as complete a set of supporting information as possible.
 The use of maps, studies, visual aids, photographs and other supplemental information is encouraged. - 6.
-Obtain estimates for project costs wherever possible.
-If third-party estimates are not available, provide a pro-forma with an explanation as to how the costs were arrived at. - 7.
-If the request is part of a multi-year or phased project, detail the total costs and describe the prioritization and sequencing of funding.
+Obtain and include estimates for project costs.
+If third-party estimates are not available, provide a pro-forma with an explanation as to how the costs were determined. - 7.
+If the request is part of a multi-year or phased project, detail the total costs and describe the prioritization and sequencing of funding. - 8.
+Identify who will fill project implementation roles, including project management. - 9.
+Provide information about maintenance plans and their funding sources for the completed project.

-Manchester-by-the-Sea CPC Application Review & Funding Process
+Manchester CPC Application Review and Funding Process